-The Company emphasizes the importance of risk management.
-We, therefore, systematically established the policies to manage risks that affect the Company's objectives and goals to achieve sustainable growth and create value-added for the Company under our vision "To be the leading innovative plastic packaging solution provider worldwide" Risk management process is run by all management levels and under the supervision of Risk Management Committee: RMC.
+The Company emphasizes the importance of standardized risk management.
+We, therefore, systematically established the policies to manage risks that affect the Company's objectives and goals to achieve sustainable growth and create value-added for the Company under our vision "To be the leading innovative plastic packaging solution provider worldwide" Risk management process is run by all management levels and under the supervision of the Risk Management Committee: RMC.
 Each group head collaboratively analyzes potential risks and set up a mitigation plan deeply into operational level responsible by risk owners of that particular matter.
-In addition, the strategic planning team regularly monitor, analyze and report key findings to the Committee on quarterly basis to ensure that both internal and external significant risks or any emerging risks will be mitigated efficiently aligned with the rapid changes in the business environment.
+In addition, the strategic planning and corporate strategy team regularly monitors, analyzes, and reports key findings to the Committee on a quarterly basis to ensure that both internal and external significant risks or any emerging risks will be mitigated efficiently aligned with the rapid changes in the business environment.